abhijit673/Lending-Club-Case-Study/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- The work is to identify driving factors behind loan defaults
+- The largest online loan marketplace company wishes to reduce the number of loan defaults
+- The company needs to identify the causes for loan defaults with the aim of reducing those and reduce credit loss.
-- What is the dataset that is being used?
+- The data set for analysis is of the debtor details.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Loan verification process for all applicants have to be completed before loan approval and disbursements
+- Strengthen the verification process with special emphasis on Annual income, Applicant state and loan reason

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- Python - version 3.11
+- Numpy - version 1.26.4
-- library - version 1.0
+- Pandas - version 2.1.4
-- library - version 2.0
+- Matplotlib - version 3.8.2
-- library - version 3.0
+- Seaborn - version 0.13.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Upgrad
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@abhijit673] - feel free to contact me!

 <!-- Optional -->